dkchmielewski/LAMP/README.md

+LAMP project with CRUD functionalities.

-Create "users" table in crude_db database in phpMyAdmin and run docker-compose.yml file with docker-compose up -d command.
+Create "users" table in crud_db database in phpMyAdmin and run docker-compose.yml file with docker-compose up -d command.

 The project uses docker-compose.yml file to deploy a containerized webapp with LAMP stack.